SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Spiritual Pact Weapon

-You can summon forth a spiritual form of a weapon from your pact as a free action.
+You can summon forth a spiritual form of a weapon, for one minute, from your pact as a free action.
 As a bonus action, you can direct the weapon as desired to attack your foes.
 The weapon moves up to 20ft each time before striking.
 The weapon deals 1d8 + Charisma force damage on hit.
-This damage increases to 2d8 on level 11, and 3d8 on level 17.
+This damage increases to 2d8 on level 10, and 3d8 on level 14.

 ## Level 10